garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 she could schedule an induction.
 So we go from "This baby might come any day" to
 "You can schedule when this baby comes."
-So we scheduled an induction for October 2 at
+We scheduled an induction for October 2 at
 5 a.m. - a few days
-after the 9/28 due date - per doctor's recommendations.
+after the 9/28 due date.
 For whatever reason, I was pretty convinced that Gwen was not going to come out without some coaxing.
 We spent the days leading up to